ombulabs/blog/_posts/2017-02-07-how-to-test-a-react-app-using-capybara-webkit.markdown

 To fix it, I used the polyfill provided by Mozilla in their MDN documentation for [Object.assign](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).
 But if you prefer, you can include the whole [es6-shim](https://github.com/paulmillr/es6-shim) library and not worry about including each individual polyfill.

-After including this, my tests were all green!
+After all this, my tests finally passed!

+Disclaimer: I used the [react-rails](https://github.com/reactjs/react-rails) gem.
+If you are already using [Webpack](https://webpack.js.org) in your Rails app, using [babel-loader](https://github.com/babel/babel-loader) or similar plugins to allow [transpiling](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) of ES6 would make these problems go away.

 Have you had any problems getting your React integration tests running?
 Let me know in the comments section below.